How to design an open plan kitchen extension, according to the experts

 John started his career in furniture design and since then has worked as a designer with some of the biggest brands in the furniture and kitchen industry.
 In 2012, he set up PlaceDesign to draw from these 20 years of experience and works closely with his clients and a skilled team of tradespeople to create unique, bespoke kitchens.

-Beams, pillars and ceiling levels
+You'll need to think about beams, pillars and ceiling levels

 Whether creating an opening to the rear or side of your home for an addition such as a kitchen conservatory extension, removing part of an external wall involves adding new support to the roof and wall above in the form of structural beams.
+Removing an external wall without properly replacing the support puts the rest of your home at risk.

 It's a complex area and one that's covered in more detail in our article on load bearing walls, but the type of beam that's used in your open plan kitchen extension will need to be designed by a structural engineer so that it has sufficient weight bearing capacity, and works with the existing structure of your home.

-If you're considering types of ceiling and aiming for a seamless finish you'll be looking for the beam to be hidden - something which may not be possible and will depend on two things - the floor level of any rooms above and the current ceiling height of your house.
+However, it can also have implications on the finished ceiling levels between your house and new extension.
+If you're considering types of ceiling and aiming for a seamless finish you'll be looking for the beam to be hidden – something which may not be possible and will depend on two things – the floor level of any rooms above and the current ceiling height of your house.

 Lifting the floor level above to accommodate the beam will involve more work and cost, but if you have sufficient ceiling height downstairs, you may be able to create a suspended ceiling to hide the new beam.

+Alternatively, some people will use the beam as a way of visually breaking up the space, myself included.
 When I added an extension to a listed building, it wasn't possible to increase the overall height to hide the beam above the ceiling, as this would have would have exceeded what had been granted in planning permission.

 Instead the beams were plasterboarded, skimmed and decorated.
 They helped to subtly define the kitchen from the living area in an unobtrusive and minimal way that didn't affect the overall layout.